jay30024/shctrl/README.md

 It turns natural language into shell-ready commands, looks up relevant internal runbooks/playbooks when available, scores command risk deterministically, and writes an annotated command into the active shell buffer so the user stays in control.

-## Why This Project Stands Out

-- Terminal-native workflow instead of a separate chat window
-- Local-first architecture using Ollama for privacy-conscious inference
-- Hybrid retrieval across internal command playbooks and platform runbooks
-- Deterministic risk scoring with short inline explanations
-- PowerShell, Bash, and Zsh integrations
-- Local telemetry for evaluation metrics such as first-try success, edit-before-execute rate, retrieval grounding rate, and time to execution

 ## Core Features

 - Natural language to shell command generation